jonnonz1/nz-statute-book/acts/public/1993/financial-reporting-act-1993.md

 ### 6 Voting at meetings
 (1) Despite clause 12 of Schedule 5 of the Crown Entities Act 2004, questions arising at a meeting of the Board as to—shall be decided by a majority of the votes cast by the members of the Board.
-  (a) The approval of a financial reporting standard:
+  (a) the approval of a financial reporting standard:
-  (b) The approval of an amendment to an approved financial reporting standard:
+  (b) the approval of an amendment to an approved financial reporting standard:
-  (c) The revocation of the approval of an approved financial reporting standard— (2)
+  (c) the revocation of the approval of an approved financial reporting standard— (2)
 (3)